Blog Archive

 Imagine 117 million households with $30,000 more income each year.
 That would look like the U.S. economy in 1976.
 We did it then, we can do it now.
 The report from the RAND Corporation also shows such a dramatic shift, Trends in Income from 1975 to 2018.
 They show the median adult worker earning $26,000 in 1975 and $36,000 in 2018, but the counterfactual income would have been $57,000 had growth been shared equally.
 The worker at the middle income position saw his annual income grow by $10,000, from $26K to $36K, when it could have grown by $31,000, from $26K to $57K.
 Each middle or median worker would have $21,000 more income yearly.
 A two-worker family of course would have seen a gain of over $40,000, at the median income level.

-In the 34 years between 1973 and 2007, 58.7% of the nation's economic growth was captured by just 1% of the population.
-This begs repeating: Nearly 60% of growth went to 1 person, the other 99 persons shared 40%, over 34 years.
-Sixty parts went to one, and the other 40 parts were divided among the 99, giving 0.404 to the other 99.
-And 0.404 times 99 is 40.
 Does that seem fair?
 Am I wrong?
 Maybe the author of the study slipped up.
 Since 2007 the pattern mostly continues.
 This is the finding of "The New Gilded Age", published by the Economic Policy Institute, page 12.
-The benchmark figures for the total economy are these: during this 34 year period the "Real GDP per capita" grew by 93%, nearly doubling; the one percent saw their average income grow by 216%, more than tripling, the study reports.
+(At the very end of this essay-post is a remarkable quote from the EPI report that bolsters this argument.
+See "New Gilded Age" below.)
+The benchmark figures for the total economy are these: during this 34 year period, 1973 to 2007, the "Real GDP per capita" grew by 93%, nearly doubling; the one percent saw their average income grow by 216%, more than tripling, the study reports.
 This is tremendous growth.
+The average full-time worker saw his or her "average weekly earnings of production and nonsupervisory employee" drop by 4% during these years -- see the BLS report and adjust the span of years.

 In contrast, during the previous 28 years, 1945 to 1973, the lower-earning 99% captured 95.1% of the growth and saw their incomes increase by 100.1%, while the 1% captured only 4.9% of growth, and increased their incomes by 34%.
 The Fed's graph shows during 27 years (not 28) the "Real GDP per capita" grew by 88%; and add another year it grew by 94%.
-In 28 years, the earlier period, it grew the same amount as the next 34 years.
+In the 28 years of the earlier period, '45 to '73, the GDP/capita grew at almost the same amount as the next 34 years, but the 99% received most of the income growth, 95.1% to 4.9%.
+Then it switched; the 1% gained 58.7% of growth, the 99% received 41.3% of income growth. -- from the report The New Gilded Age, EPI.

 It's difficult to imagine the distribution of growth being so crazy and unfair; and after 2007 the pattern continued.
 This income distribution shift should be called a "market failure", something went haywire.
 Only government intervention can reset the error.
 The word socialist crops-up in my mind at this point.
 Am I a socialist?
 Economics Without Greed is a slant I believe in.
 Almost a majority of the nation's households and families are experiencing a crisis of economic insecurity, it's time to seek solutions.